microsoft/aerial_wildlife_detection/doc/import_data.md

 # Import existing data into AIde

+**WARNING: the scripts below apply for the old version of AIDE and may only work in the new version if the configuration .ini file contains all legacy, project-specific parameters.
+New data management scripts will be under development.**

 AIde ships with a couple of helper scripts that allow importing existing datasets into the platform.
 All of the scripts (and instructions below) need to be executed from the _FileServer_ instance.
 This means that you must have [installed](install.md) and [configured](configure_settings.md) AIde on that machine accordingly, and to have the [database instance running](setup_db.md).